bitovi/react-to-web-component/docs/api.md

 var shadowContent = myGreeting.shadowRoot.children[0]
 ```

-Using dashStyleAttributes to convert dashed-attributes into camelCase React props
+If propTypes are defined on the underlying React component, dashed-attributes on the webcomponent are converted into the corresponding camelCase React props and the string attribute value is passed in.

 ```js
 class Greeting extends React.Component {